50 The Hobbit Quotes With Page Numbers

 Although Bilbo and the dwarves are unsure of Bilbo’s worthiness, Gandolf gives Bilbo the role of the burglar.

-But first, The Hobbit, Gandolf, and the thirteen dwarves must face many deadly challenges before reaching the dragon.
+But first, The Hobbit, Gandolf, and the thirteen dwarves must face many deadly challenges.

 Will Bilbo live up to Gandalf’s faith in him?